Dealing With Separation Anxiety

 The cure for separation anxiety is confidence.
 And we need your help to build it.

 2. Crate the dog.
-The dog should not have free reign of your home.
+Your dog should not have free reign of your home.
 If not crated, give him space that he can call his own by creating a penned area with his bed.
 Den-like environments, where they are taught that such a space is their comfort zone, make them feel secure.
 Not only does this make them feel safe and secure, it also prevents them from destructive behavior such as chewing on your furniture.
 It makes them feel safe, and makes them safe, for they are not given the opportunity to rummage through the trash to pluck out that roast chicken carcass.
-He does not understand that chicken bones are going to cause delayed problems in his butt.
+He does not understand that chicken bones are going to cause delayed problems.